jsincorporated/tp/docs/UserGuide.md

 ## Introduction

 **uNivUSal** is a **desktop app for managing contacts catered to CS2103T students, TAs, and professors**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+>:bulb: Confused over what CLI & GUI is? [here's](https://www.hostinger.com/tutorials/what-is-cli) a link to get you up to speed!

 In this user guide, you can find everything you need to know about **uNivUSal** starting with how to get started using **uNivUSal**, followed by instructions on how to use **uNivUSal** and all the exciting features you can explore.

->Note: If you are a developer, you might want to explore our [Developer Guide](https://ay2223s1-cs2103t-t08-3.github.io/tp/DeveloperGuide.html) instead.
+>:information_source: If you are a developer, you might want to explore our [Developer Guide](https://ay2223s1-cs2103t-t08-3.github.io/tp/DeveloperGuide.html) instead.

 ## How to use **uNivUSal**'s User Guide?

 If this is your first time using **uNivUSal**, welcome!
-Head over to the [Quick start](#quick-start) to get started using **uNivUSal**!
+Head over to the [Quick start](#quick-start) to get started!

 If this is not your first time, and you have a specific feature you would like to know more about, checkout our [Table of Contents](#table-of-contents) to find what you are looking for!